tuxite/pharmaship/docs/dev/translate.rst

 All ``.pot``, ``.po`` and ``.mo`` file generation is handled in a ``Makefile``.

+The following commands must be executed in the same Python environment of Pharmaship (especially if you are using a virtual environment).

 1. Create translatable file list for gettext::

     make translatable